books art blog bio visits calendar media freebies etc.

 References available on request.

-Get the kids excited - setting up a successful school visit can be a lot of fun.
-The more the students and staff get involved, the better the visit will be!
+Get the kids excited - the more the students and staff get involved, the better the visit will be!

 Go to the ALSC's (Association for Library Service to Children) for tips on preparing a great visit or read . . .